-In this report, we first describe the landscape of COVID-19 testing in K-12 schools nationwide as of December 2020, including the characteristics of early adopters and their varied approaches to testing.
+In Part 1 of this report, we first describe the landscape of COVID-19 testing in K-12 schools nationwide as of December 2020, including the characteristics of early adopters and their varied approaches to testing.
 Next, we describe the key facilitators of feasible, acceptable, and effective COVID-19 testing that we observed across these early adopters.
 We then summarize the benefits and costs of early adopters' testing programs.
 Informed by our findings, we conclude with recommendations to school leaders, district officials, and policymakers for implementing feasible, acceptable, and effective COVID-19 testing in K-12 schools.

-Finally, in a supplemental section, we share ten profiles of schools, districts, and states, with a focus on describing the practical details of their testing approaches, as well as illustrating key factors that facilitated their efforts.
+In Part 2 of this report, we profile COVID-19 testing programs in selected schools, districts, and states, with a focus on describing the practical details of their testing approaches and key factors that facilitated their efforts.